AdobeDocs/commerce-webapi/src/pages/graphql/schema/catalog-service/queries/categories.md

 ---
 title: categories query | GraphQL Developer Guide
 edition: ee
-description: Describes how to construct and use the Catalog Service Categories query.
+description: Describes how to construct and use the Catalog Service categories query.
 ---

-# Categories query
+# categories query

-The `categories` query returns Categories and the products assigned to those categories.
+The `categories` query returns categories and the products assigned to those categories.

 ## Syntax